awslabs/multi-model-server/docs/custom_service.md

 # Defining a Custom Service

-A custom service is a way of modifying the behavior of DMS so that the inputs, such as images or text, are pre-processed, and the outputs (predictions) from the model are post-processed before returning the result via the API.
+A custom service is a way to customize DMS's inference request handling logic.
+Potential customizations include model initialization, inference request pre-processing, post-processing, and even the inference call itself.

 ## Vision Service